pratikchhya/Visualizing-Doubles/README.md

 The dataset had 12 number of columns and 2410 number of rows.
 Since our dataset was so large, we had to remove unnecessary data by using Pandas.
 Our final dataset which only consists of breweries located in US resulting in 9 columns and 2255 rows of data.

-Open Git bash, activate your python environment and install libraries mentioned below:-
+Open Git bash, activate your python environment and install libraries mentioned below:
  * pandas
  * sqlalchemy
  * psycopg2